google/mannequinchallenge/README.md

 ## Full Model Inference

 The full model described in the paper requires several additional inputs: the human segmenation mask, the depth-from-parallax, and (optionall) a human keypoint buffer.
 We provide a preprocessed version of the TUM RGBD data (cite) that includes these inputs.
-Download (~8GB) and unzip it using the script:
+Download (~9GB) and unzip it using the script:

 ```
 (pytorch)$ ./fetch_tum_data.sh
 ```

-To reproduce the numbers in Table XXX of the paper, run:
+To reproduce the numbers in Table 2 of the paper, run:

 ```
 (pytorch)$ python test_tum.py --input_nc=7